josephburkhart/TRAC-Collation/README.md

-> [!WARNING]
-> **Updates**
->
-> ~~**2025-01-22:** As of January 2025, the Transactional Records Access Clearinghouse has left Syracuse University and its website has been taken offline, rendering this tool useless.
-If the website is put back up, or if a successor takes up TRAC's mantle, please file an [issue](https://github.com/josephburkhart/TRAC-Collation/issues/new?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen&template=Blank+issue) on this repository and I'll update the tool to work with the new website.~~
->
-> ~~**2025-01-22:** As of January 2025, the Transactional Records Access Clearinghouse has left Syracuse University and its website has been taken offline, rendering this tool useless.
-If the website is put back up, or if a successor takes up TRAC's mantle, please file an [issue](https://github.com/josephburkhart/TRAC-Collation/issues/new?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen&template=Blank+issue) on this repository and I'll update the tool to work with the new website.~~
->
-> ~~**2025-02-12:** As of early February 2025, The Transactional Records Access Clearinghouse has restored part of their website at a new address: https://tracreports.org.
-I am working to update this tool to work with the new website.~~
-> ~~**2025-02-12:** As of early February 2025, The Transactional Records Access Clearinghouse has restored part of their website at a new address: https://tracreports.org.
-I am working to update this tool to work with the new website.~~
->
-> ~~**2025-02-12:** As of February 12, 2025, I have updated `collate.py` to work with TRAC's new website.
-Some of TRAC's tools are still not online (see [below](#which-trac-tools-can-i-use-this-with)).
-Please file an [issue](https://github.com/josephburkhart/TRAC-Collation/issues/new?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen&template=Blank+issue) if the tool is not working properly.~~
->
-> ~~**2025-02-18:** I have found a bug that can silently cause errors in the saved datasets when using Chrome and Edge - Firefox seems unaffected.
-I am working on a solution.
-In the meantime, please use Firefox or wait for me to implement a solution.~~
->
-> **2025-02-25:** I have resolved the remaining bugs caused by TRAC's new website. ~~In the process, I have had to drop support for Firefox and Safari~~.
-If you used this tool between February 1 and February 25, your dataset may contain errors, so you should pull down or copy the latest version of `collate.py` and use it to refresh your dataset.
-As always, please file an [issue](https://github.com/josephburkhart/TRAC-Collation/issues/new?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen&template=Blank+issue) if you think this tool is not working properly.

 # TRAC-Collation
 This repository contains a tool for collating data published by the [Transactional Records Access Clearinghouse](https://tracreports.org/) (TRAC) in their [immigration toolkit](https://tracreports.org/immigration/tools/).